eliseubatista99/Elideus-DotNet-Framework/ElideusDotNetFramework/ElideusDotNetFramework.Core/README.md

 }
 ```

-In this case, we want to get all the users, and we don't need anything in the input.
-The framework offers a class called VoidOperationInput that can be used for inputs with nothing.
+In this case, since we don’t need any parameters, we can use the built-in `VoidOperationInput`.

-In the same way, the output must inherit from the OperationOutput class, that includes some basic output information:
+Similarly, the output must inherit from `OperationOutput`, which provides basic response structure:

 ```csharp
 public class GetUsersOutput : OperationOutput